Advertisement

 Indications/Uses

 1st-line treatment of patients w/ locally advanced or metastatic NSCLC w/ activating epidermal growth factor receptor (EGFR) mutations.
-Adults w/ locally advanced or metastatic EGFR T790M mutation-+ve NSCLC.
+Adults w/ locally advanced, unresectable NSCLC whose tumours have EGFR exon 19 deletions or exon 21 (L858R) substitution mutations & whose disease has not progressed during or following platinum based chemoradiation therapy; locally advanced or metastatic EGFR T790M mutation-+ve NSCLC.
 In combination w/ pemetrexed & platinum-based chemotherapy for 1st-line treatment of adults w/ advanced NSCLC, or as adjuvant therapy after tumour resection in patients w/ NSCLC, whose tumours have EGFR exon 19 deletions or exon 21 (L858R) substitution mutations.

 Dosage/Direction for Use